alonoc/alonoc/README.md

 - 👋 Hi, I’m @alonoc
-- 👀 I’m interested in C, C++, python, Rust, Machine Learning,
+- 👀 I’m interested in C, C++, python, Rust, Machine Learning, Computer Vision, Image processing.
 - 🌱 I’m currently learning about Rust
 - 💞️ I’m looking to collaborate on any interesting project just reach me out if you think my skills fit into your project.
 - 📫 How to reach me (aloaizapereira@gmail.com) or by twitter @alonoc